 The committee's next meeting is Sept.
 11, and at that time it's likely the deadline for repairs could be extended even further.

 Florestano wasn't present at the meeting, but Eastport resident Bruce Gardner, who is converting the space into a new restaurant called Factors Row, attended the meeting.
 He said he believed Florestano was nearing completion on most repairs.

 It's not the committee's goal to have citations issued when there is a good faith effort to make repairs, Kennedy said.
-In June, the gates blocking part of Fleet Street re-opened to vehicular traffic for the first time since April 13 after the stablization of the north wall reached a certain level of completion.
+In June, the gates blocking part of to vehicular traffic for the first time since April 13 after the stablization of the north wall reached a certain level of completion.

 Lisa Craig, Annapolis' chief of historic preservation, told the committee that Keast & Hood Co. engineer Jon Tung, whose firm was retained by the city for inspections, has since signed off on additional stabilization efforts to the building.

 Craig made an additional recommendation based on Tung's observations from his August visit.
 She asked that a gauge be installed on the north wall of the building and monitored over a period of no less than five years to make sure there is no additional movement.